NeuroTechX/ntx_slack_archive/devices.md

  >hi i am trying to develop an eeg controlled electrical stimulation device for stroke patients , can anyone advise me on the hardware and assembly

+3/7/2017 3:26 PM

+ **sydneyneurotechx** :

+ >Hi physionikhil.
+Do you have an idea of where you want to place the electrodes and the type of stimulation you would like to do?